 The immediate-release formulation typically lasts 4–6 hours per dose, making it suitable for patients who need flexible dosing throughout the day.
 It is one of the most widely prescribed stimulant medications in the United States.

-Adderall IR works by increasing the release and blocking the reuptake of Dopamine and Norepinephrine in the central nervous system.
+Adderall IR works by in the central nervous system.
 These neurotransmitters play key roles in attention, focus, and impulse control.

 By raising Dopamine and Norepinephrine levels in the brain, Adderall IR helps improve concentration, reduce hyperactivity, and control impulsive behaviors in patients with ADHD.
 For patients with Narcolepsy, it promotes wakefulness and reduces excessive daytime sleepiness.